ripsamm004/embl-person-serivce/README.md

 }

-Response Body 06:
+Response Body 07:

 {
     "code": "A0002",
     "message": "PERSON NOT FOUND"
 }

-Response Body 07:
+Response Body 08:

 {
     "code": "A0003",
     "message": "PERSON NAME NOT CORRECT"
 }

-Response Body 08:
+Response Body 09:

 {
     "code": "A0004",
     "message": "PERSON NAME NOT MATCH WITH REQUEST BODY" }

-Response Body 09:
+Response Body 10:

 {
     "code": "A0005",